AdaemmerP/lpirfs/README.md

 Matlab code before the publication of their [paper](https://www.journals.uchicago.edu/doi/10.1086/696277).

-I greatly benefit from the helpful and critical remarks by Jon [Danielsson](http://www.systemicrisk.ac.uk/people/jon-danielsson) and from the profound *R*, *Rcpp* and *GitHub* knowledge of Philipp [Wittenberg](https://github.com/wittenberg) and Detlef (overflow) [Steuer](https://github.com/dsteuer).
+I greatly benefit from the helpful remarks by Jon [Danielsson](http://www.systemicrisk.ac.uk/people/jon-danielsson) and the profound *R*, *Rcpp* and *GitHub* knowledge of Philipp [Wittenberg](https://github.com/wittenberg) and Detlef (overflow) [Steuer](https://github.com/dsteuer).
 Last but not least, I am grateful to Philipp Dybowski without whom I would have never started this